pantheon-systems/drops-7/profiles/commerce_kickstart/libraries/colorbox/README.md

 ## Changelog:

+### Version 1.5.4 - 2014/3/7

+* Fixed potential issue where IE9+ wouldn't close the modal when clicking on the overlay.
+Fixes #576

+### Version 1.5.3 - 2014/3/4

+* Added access to settings object in callbacks.

+### Version 1.5.2 - 2014/2/28

+* Added svg to image types regex.

+### Version 1.5.1 - 2014/2/27

+* Fixed regression that broke direct calls to Colorbox, ie. $.colorbox(…)

+### Version 1.5.0 - 2014/2/27

+* Changed when the className is applied: immediately on open, but only updated immediately prior to transition.
+Fixes #565
+* Fixed potential style flash if #cboxLoadedContent is given a background.
+Fixes #567
+* Misc. code cleanup

+### Version 1.4.37 - 2014/2/11

+* Fixed potential error when resizing.
+Fixes #254
+* Added Microsoft's JPEG XR to photo detection regex.

 ### Version 1.4.33 - 2013/10/31

 * Fixed an issue where private events propagated to the document in versions of jQuery prior to 1.7.
 Fixes #525, Fixes #526